Markov-Modulated Affine Processes: Transform Formula and Existence

-The above generalized Riccati equations~\eqref{eqn:riccati} for $\psi$ are a well-studied mathematical object and \cite[Section~6]{Duffie2003AffineFinance} prove the existence of a unique solution thereof.
+The system~\eqref{eqn:riccati} is a well-studied mathematical object and \cite[Section~6]{Duffie2003AffineFinance} prove the existence of a unique solution.
 Moreover, Equation~\eqref{eqn:riccati} with \eqref{eqn:Riccati_RJ} obviously implies that $\psi_\indexJ(t, u) = e^{\beta^* t} u^*$.
-Within our framework, the counterpart of the linear ODE for $\Phi$ is the following Cauchy problem, which plays a crucial role throughout this section,
+Within our framework, the counterpart of the linear ODE for $\Phi$ is the following Cauchy problem for a generic operator $\gengenX$, which will be either equal to $\genX$ or to $\weakgenX$,

 where $T > 0$ and $u \in \U$ are to be understood as exogenous parameters.
-We recall the notion of an important solution concept in the following \begin{definition} A \emph{classical solution} of \eqref{eqn:cauchy_prime} is a $C^1$-function $[0,T] \to \domgen{\genX} \subset \Cinf{\stateX} : t \mapsto {\varphi}(t, \cdot; u)$ satisfying \eqref{eqn:cauchy_prime}. \end{definition}
+We recall the notion of an important solution concept in the following \begin{definition} A \emph{classical solution} of \eqref{eqn:cauchy_prime} is a $C^1$-function $[0,T] \to \domgen{\gengenX} : t \mapsto {\varphi^\star}(t, \cdot; u)$ satisfying \eqref{eqn:cauchy_prime}. \end{definition}